Use this service to estimate how much Income Tax you should have paid for a previous tax year.

 - any Gift Aid donations you’ve made to charity

-You can’t get an estimate online if you:
+You cannot get an estimate online if you:

 - get taxable state benefits